-- The College reserves the right to:
+- The College reserves the right in all campus housing to:

-- Increase or decrease the designed occupancy of a room at any time to insure maximum utilization of residence hall rooms
+- increase or decrease the designed occupancy of a room at any time to insure maximum utilization of residence hall rooms;

-- Move students within the residence hall system at its discretion for programmatic, financial, or disciplinary reasons.
+- move students within the residence hall system at its discretion for programmatic, financial or disciplinary reasons;

 - Rooms must be vacated within 24 hours of withdrawal or suspension from the College.